break-stuff/clarion/docs/framework/documentation/mixins/breakpoints.md

 ## Using the Breakpoint Mixins

 This example is pretty simple, but as this code becomes more and more complex, you now need to manage code in multiple places across a style sheet that could be very large.
-Fortunately, using the code nesting features of preprocessors like `SASS` and `LESS`, this code can be greatly simplified.
+Fortunately, using the code nesting features of a preprocessor like `SASS` and `LESS`, this code can be greatly simplified.

 ```scss
 .card {